Bill Would Help Boost Economy in Atlantic County Region

 Legislation sponsored by Assemblyman Vince Mazzeo to help revitalize Atlantic City by extending a successful tax credit program to neighborhoods in which casino gaming is authorized was approved by an Assembly panel on Monday.

-The bill (A-2762) would extend the Neighborhood Revitalization State Tax Credit Program to Atlantic City.
+The bill (A-4072) would extend the Neighborhood Revitalization State Tax Credit Program to Atlantic City.

-Mazzeo said the bill would dovetail nicely with the Economic Opportunity Act, a law he sponsored in 2014 to further encourage economic development and job growth in Atlantic City, along with bills he’s proposed to provide property tax relief and boost job creation throughout Atlantic County.
+Mazzeo said the bill would dovetail nicely with a new law – the Economic Opportunity Act of 2014 (A-3213) – he sponsored to further encourage economic development and job growth in Atlantic City, along with bills he’s proposed to provide property tax relief and boost job creation throughout Atlantic County.

 Under the Neighborhood Revitalization State Tax Credit Program, business entities that invest in the revitalization of low and moderate-income neighborhoods in eligible municipalities qualify to receive a tax credit against various State taxes.
 Eligible municipalities are those that receive special state aid or have a school district designated as among the poorest in the state.